-Homestep is a way of making home ownership more affordable.
+Homestep aims to make home ownership more affordable for you.
 It is operated by Rhondda Cynon Taf County Borough Council and delivered in partnership with private house builders.

-These are new build houses where the Council has worked with a developer on a new development to make them more affordable to buy.
+Homestep homes are new build houses.
 You buy the house at a percentage of its full market value (usually 70%).
-The Council retains the remaining share of the freehold value of the house (i.e. 30%) via a second charge with the Land Registry.
+The Council holds the remaining share of the value of the house (i.e. 30%).
 This means that you only need a deposit and mortgage for a percentage of the property value.

 To be able to apply for Homestep you must: